aollivierre/chromeextensions/Genesys/Archive/App2-GenesysCloudDR-Extension/chrome-web-store-submission-guide.md

 # Chrome Web Store Submission Guide for Genesys DR Extension

+**Context:** For enterprise deployment (SCCM, Intune, etc.) on Windows and macOS, publishing your extension to the Chrome Web Store is the **required and only supported method** for reliable deployment via policies like `ExtensionInstallForcelist`.
+Local CRX files or loading unpacked extensions via command line (`--load-extension`) are not suitable for enterprise deployment.

 ## Visibility Options

 Good news!
 You can publish your extension as **unlisted**, which is perfect for internal company use:

-- **Unlisted**: Extension won't appear in search results or categories, but will have a public URL you can share with your team
+- **Unlisted**: Extension won't appear in search results or categories, but will have a public URL you can share with your team and use in deployment policies.
+This is the recommended option for internal tools
-- **Public**: Visible to everyone in the Chrome Web Store (not recommended for your use case)
+- **Public**: Visible to everyone in the Chrome Web Store (generally not needed for internal enterprise tools)

 ## Required Information for Submission